Match making in science: the importance of understanding progression

 Now we have articulated the progression of ideas in the electrolysis of lead bromide, we can begin to perform some important matches so that our narrative i.e. our lesson, makes sense.

 - Match the knowledge from the progression map to your class i.e. what knowledge can your class be successful at understanding?
 What knowledge is fundamental (my ideas indicated in green) to understanding electrolysis?
+Will your students gain a sense of mastery when they understand these concepts?
 What knowledge is helpful and what knowledge is superfluous but a useful extension for preparing students for A Level?

 - Match the activity type to the knowledge and class you are teaching i.e. what type of activity best teaches students the difference between an atom and an ion?
 Is it role play, worksheet, model etc?
 What does the research say?
 And how can you adapt published resources to your class?